 Welcome to Stitch & Shutter!
-I'm Megan, founder of S&S. I started creating leather goods in mid 2014 when I was asked to create a custom baldric (because I'm the "crafty friend").
+I'm Megan, founder of S&S. I started creating leather goods in mid 2014 when I was asked to create a handmade leather baldric (because I'm the "crafty friend").
 With a fine art background in photography and fabric design, I've always enjoyed dabbling in various mediums but found "home" while working with leather.

 I truly love the timelessness and durability of leather.
 I particularly love things that force me to slow down, things that take a great amount of patience and attention to detail.
 Leather work offers this in many ways.